 CT Residential Program Database Interviews

 The purpose of this project is to document strategies that can improve the efficiencies of working with evaluation data from the Connecticut Companies, memorializing suggestions for both the Companies and for the evaluators.
 NMR conducted this project in three phases.
 First, NMR conducted an internal review of challenges we have experienced working with Connecticut data from Eversource and United Illuminating (“the Companies”) based on evaluation project experience over the last three years.
 NMR also conducted additional literature review and interviews to identify practices elsewhere and possible strategies and procedures that might improve efficiencies in working with evaluation data in Connecticut.
-Then NMR conducted interviews with Eversource and UI staff who are responsible for the Companies’ residential databases and for responding to our requests for data to discuss interim findings and gather additional context and options, In this memo, we summarize key observations from the interviews and recommend solutions in light of the information gathered.
+Then NMR conducted interviews with Eversource and UI staff who are responsible for the Companies’ residential databases and for responding to our requests for data to discuss interim findings and gather additional context and options.
+In this memo, we summarize key observations from the interviews and recommend solutions in light of the information gathered.
 Because the California Public Utilities Commission (CPUC) has addressed the issue of inconsistency among billing databases of the state’s investor-owned utilities (IOUs) by establishing a statewide IOU customer database, we also summarize information about the California statewide residential database.
 We obtained this information through an interview with a key staff person of the consulting firm that serves as database administrator.

 Key Observations and Recommendations